Claims made vs. Occurrence Policy: What's the Difference?

 Whether it is understanding the coverage you have now. or helping you evaluate which of our three policy options is best for your firm, we are available to help you navigate a process that can feel overwhelming at times.

 We are available to talk at (800) 367-2577, via email at email@example.com, or chat.
 You can also schedule a call to talk when it's convenient for you.
 At ALPS we realize you're not just buying a policy, you're buying a promise.

 How does an Extending Reporting Period (ERP) Endorsement affect a claims made and reported policy

 An ERP is one of the more confusing industry terms, yet one of the more important concepts to understand.
-An ERP extends the timeframe in which an attorney can report a claim and have it covered under a policy that is otherwise expired.
+An ERP extends the timeframe in which an attorney can report a claim and have it covered under an otherwise expired policy.
 By their very nature occurrence policies do not have, or even need, an extended reporting period endorsement.

 However, because lawyers frequently need protection for their professional services beyond the expiration date of the LPLI policy, ERPs can provide peace of mind through the ability to report a claim and have it covered when a policy is no longer in force.

 Let's re-look at the example above.
 Remember that malpractice insurance coverage is triggered only when a covered claim that arises from a covered Wrongful Act is “first made against the Insured and first reported to the Insurer” during the policy period.
-With an ERP, the Wrongful Act can be reported during the policy period or any Extended Reporting Period.
+The Wrongful Act can be reported with an ERP during the policy period or any Extended Reporting Period.

 An extremely important note is that an ERP does not extend coverage for Professional Services rendered after the expiration of the existing LPLI policy.
 It only extends the time during which a claim may be reported to the Insurer for a claim arising from Professional Services rendered prior to the policy's expiration date.